Location

 Within the Rehabilitation Medicine Research Center, Dr. Scarisbrick leads the neurological rehabilitation program, which focuses on neural repair and regeneration.

-• Physiologic mechanisms governing myelin regeneration
+• Physiological mechanisms governing myelin regeneration.

-• Mechanisms of astrogliosis in the context of neural injury and repair
+• Mechanisms of astrogliosis in the context of neural injury and repair.

-• Neurorehabilitation approaches to foster neural regeneration
+• Neurorehabilitation approaches to foster neural regeneration.

-• Signaling mechanisms underlying neurodegeneration and neuroregeneration
+• Signaling mechanisms underlying neurodegeneration and neuroregeneration.

 Significance to patient care